consentsam/learnledger/API-DOCUMENTATION-INDEX.md

 ## Getting Started

-To start using the ProjectLedger API:
+To start using the LearnLedger API:

 1. Connect your Metamask wallet
 2. Register a user profile (company or freelancer)